Tap to get financing

 Capitalization Rates (Cap Rates) in Commercial Real Estate

-What are Cap Rates as They Pertain to Commercial Real Estate Finance?
+What are Cap Rates in Commercial Real Estate Finance?

 The Cap Rate, otherwise known as the Capitalization Rate, is the expected return on investment on a commercial property.
 The Cap Rate is calculated by dividing the net operating income of a property by its market value.
 This is the key tool appraisers use to determine the value of a commercial property and is the key metric behind the income capitalization approach to valuation.